 3 Day Koh Samui Itinerary

-You may think that this Thai island is only about, you know, not doing much of anything, but there’s actually a ton of stuff you can pack your days with.
+You may think that visiting this Thai island is only about, you know, not doing much of anything, but there’s actually a ton of things to do that you can pack into your Koh Samui itinerary.
 If you’re worrying about how to fit it all in (and how it’s going to fit in with your plans of doing absolutely nothing) – don’t worry.
 We’ve figured it out for you.

 A good way to kick off your time in Koh Samui is to see what the Thai Buddhist culture is all about on the island.
 First of all, hit up the pretty crazy Wat Plai Laem.
 This somewhat gaudy and pretty mental temple complex is all about its giant statues.
 There’s Guanyin, with 18 arms, and the classic “Laughing Buddha”.
 Makes for some great Insta shots.